h3h/bradfordfults.com/business/software/_posts/2020-01-20-software-engineering-leveling-expectations.md

 more skilled software engineer, which behaviors should be demonstrated consistently, and what type of impact on the business matters most.

-Wouldn’t it be handy, then to have a relatively comprehensive set of skill and behavioral expectations for each level of the role Software Engineer?
-I agree: it would.
-I have written a few of these sets of expectations for a couple different companies, and tuned them with feedback from real software engineers and managers, and I’m now open-sourcing my generic framework:
+Wouldn’t it be handy, then, to have a relatively comprehensive set of skill and behavioral expectations for each level of the role of Software Engineer?
+I
+agree: it would.
+I have written a few of these sets of expectations for several different companies, and tuned them with feedback from real software engineers and managers, and I’m now open-sourcing my generic framework: